ant-design/ant-design/docs/spec/repetition.en-US.md

 title: Repetition
 ---

-The same elements keep repeating in the whole interface, which not only could lower the user’s learning cost effectively, but also help user recognize the relevance between these elements.
+The same elements keep repeating in the whole interface, which not only could lower the user's learning cost effectively, but also help user recognize the relevance between these elements.

 ---